 When $ r_{0} \to \infty $, from Eqs.~(\ref{eq:limH}) and (\ref{eq:3Dpr}), we have

-Thus, when $ r_{0} \to \infty $, the excess cumulative probability of early arriving particles approaches zero.
+Thus, when $ r_{0} \to \infty $, the excess cumulative probability of early-arriving particles approaches zero.

-As we have just shown, in both the condition where $ t'_{s} \to \infty $ while $ r_{0} $ is kept constant and the condition where $ r_{0} \to \infty $, the excess cumulative probability of early arriving particles approaches zero.
+As we have just shown, in both the condition where $ t'_{s} \to \infty $ while $ r_{0} $ is kept constant and the condition where $ r_{0} \to \infty $, the excess cumulative probability of early-arriving particles approaches zero.
 However, the reason why it approaches zero differs depending on which variable's limit is taken.
-When $ t'_{s} \to \infty $ under the condition that $ r_{0} $ is kept constant, the ergodicity of the DC causes the diffusion of a particle with a stochastic DC to approach the corresponding diffusion with ensemble-averaged diffusivity, resulting in the excess cumulative probability of early arriving particles approaching zero.
-This is essentially the same as in diffusion in one-dimensional semi-infinite domain with an absorbing boundary.
-On the other hand, when $ r_{0} \to \infty $, in addition to the effect of the ergodicity, the decrease in the proportion of particles that can reach the absorbing boundary causes the excess cumulative probability of early arriving particles to approach zero.
+When $ t'_{s} \to \infty $ under the condition that $ r_{0} $ is kept constant, the ergodicity of the DC causes the diffusion of a particle with a stochastic DC to approach the corresponding diffusion with ensemble-averaged diffusivity, resulting in the excess cumulative probability of early-arriving particles approaching zero.
+This is essentially the same as in diffusion in a one-dimensional semi-infinite domain with an absorbing boundary.
+On the other hand, when $ r_{0} \to \infty $, in addition to the effect of the ergodicity, the decrease in the proportion of particles that can reach the absorbing boundary causes the excess cumulative probability of early-arriving particles to approach zero.

-In diffusion in one-dimensional semi-infinite domain with an absorbing boundary, the dependence of the excess cumulative probability of early arriving particles on $ t_{s} $ does not change whether $ x_{0} $ increases or $ D_{m} $ decreases.
-On the other hand, in three-dimensional diffusion outside a spherical absorbing boundary, due to the prefactor including $ r_{0} $, the dependence of the excess cumulative probability of early arriving particles on $ t_{s} $ changes depending on whether $ r_{0} $ increases or $ D_{m} $ decreases.
-When $ r_{0} $ increases, the excess cumulative probability of early arriving particles decreases more quickly.
+In diffusion in a one-dimensional semi-infinite domain with an absorbing boundary, the dependence of the excess cumulative probability of early-arriving particles on $ t_{s} $ does not change whether $ x_{0} $ increases or $ D_{m} $ decreases.
+On the other hand, in three-dimensional diffusion outside a spherical absorbing boundary, due to the prefactor including $ r_{0} $, the dependence of the excess cumulative probability of early-arriving particles on $ t_{s} $ changes depending on whether $ r_{0} $ increases or $ D_{m} $ decreases.
+When $ r_{0} $ increases, the excess cumulative probability of early-arriving particles decreases more quickly.